Website Accessibility and Lawsuits

 Unfortunately, the laws of man are usually imperfect, rife with unforeseen, or at the very least, underappreciated side-effects and consequences.
 And the ADA is no different.
 Countless places of businesses have been sued for non-compliance with the ADA for all manner of violations, even today, some 30-plus years later.

-Among all those lawsuits, a fair chunk of them are extortionary and opportunistic -- plaintiffs, suffering no real legitimate injury (in the legal sense) and their attorneys looking for a payday from clueless business owners because a handrail was at the wrong height, an isle not at the required minimum width, a non-compliant restroom, insufficient handicapped parking, or a thousand other reasons.
+Among all those lawsuits, a fair chunk of them are extortionary and opportunistic -- plaintiffs, suffering no real legitimate injury (in the legal sense) and their attorneys looking for a payday from clueless business owners because a handrail was at the wrong height, an aisle not at the required minimum width, a non-compliant restroom, insufficient handicapped parking, or a thousand other reasons.

 Fast forward well into the internet age and witness the same lawsuit abuse happening in the digital realm.
 Plaintiff's attorneys are going after the owners of all kinds of websites that are not "ADA compliant".
 I scare-quoted that because the ADA, being a product drafted in the late 1980s, is completely silent on how websites should be designed.
 It does mention "auxiliary aids" in communications -- at the time meaning audio description for the blind on videos.